An Unexpected Chapter: Life with Type 1 Diabetes

 - I learned to ask for help.
 Whether it was letting my wife hold me up (sometimes literally) when I felt like I couldn’t take it anymore or just asking my team to take over some of my work while I focused on healing, I was so buoyed by the people around me who let me know it was okay to take the space/time/support I needed.

 - There is no perfect health zone.
-I’m a classic Type A person, and when I was diagnosed I decided I would be the “best” Type 1 Diabetic ever.
+I’m a classic type A person, and when I was diagnosed I decided I would be the “best” person with type 1 diabetes ever.
 I would get “perfect numbers” in three months, eat the strictest diet ever and work out every day.
 And I did all that.
 But you know what?
 That’s not realistic.
 There will be days when I can’t “beat” diabetes no matter what and there will be days when I need to treat myself and not focus on only eating things I know I can control well.
 Life needs little moments like that to stay sane and right now, the only path to staying happy I can see is one that embraces ups and downs and doesn’t try to turn them into a perfect straight road.

 - Technology is amazing (and scary): I basically carry around a few small devices at all times now (to monitor my blood sugar) and next week I’ll start wearing one of these, that’s attached (and partially embedded) on my arm all the time.
-Eventually, I may end up on an insulin pump if that works best, but learning about the amazing — and slightly overwhelming — things technology can do to keep you safe and alive is pretty incredible.
+Eventually, I may end up on an insulin pump if that works best, but learning about the amazing —and slightly overwhelming—things technology can do to keep you safe and alive is pretty incredible.
 I’m still struggling with feeling like all these devices make me feel like a robot, and not a human, but I think I’ll get there eventually and feel more comfortable.

 - Last and most importantly: LIFE CHANGES.
 We think we have it all figured out and then it reminds us, “Oh you think you know who you are?
 And what you do?
 And what it all means?
 I’ll show you…”